Boogie Nights: Plot

-In 1977, high-school dropout Eddie Adams is living with his father and emotionally abusive mother in Torrance, California.
-He works at a Reseda nightclub owned by Maurice Rodriguez, where he meets porn filmmaker Jack Horner.
-Interested in bringing Eddie into porn, Jack auditions him by watching him have sex with Rollergirl, a porn starlet who always wears skates.
+In 1977, high-school dropout Eddie Adams lives in Torrance, California with his parents.
+His mother is an alcoholic and emotionally and physically abusive.
+Eddie works at a Reseda nightclub owned by Maurice Rodriguez, where he meets porn filmmaker Jack Horner.
+Interested in bringing Eddie into the industry, Jack auditions the latter by watching him be fellated by "Rollergirl", a porn starlet who wears roller skates.

-After a fight with his mother, Adams moves in with Horner at his San Fernando Valley home.
-Adams gives himself the screen name "Dirk Diggler" and becomes a star because of his good looks, youthful charisma, and unusually large penis.
+After a fight with his mother, Eddie moves into Jack's San Fernando Valley home.
+Eddie gives himself the screen name "Dirk Diggler" and becomes a star due to his good looks, youthful charisma, and abnormally large penis.
 His success allows him to buy a new house, an extensive wardrobe, and a "competition orange" 1977 Chevrolet Corvette.
 With his friend and co-star Reed Rothchild, Dirk pitches a series of successful action-themed porn films.
 He works and socializes with others from the porn industry, and they live carefree lifestyles in the late 1970s disco era.
-While attending a New Year's Eve party at Horner's house on December 31, 1979, assistant director Little Bill Thompson discovers his adulterous wife having sex with another man.
-Bill, tired of being repeatedly cuckolded, shoots the pair dead and commits suicide.
+While attending a New Year's Eve party at Horner's house, assistant director Little Bill Thompson discovers his adulterous wife having sex with another man.
+Bill, tired of being repeatedly cheated on, shoots the pair dead and then commits suicide.

-Dirk and Reed begin using cocaine on a regular basis.
-Due to his drug use, Dirk finds it increasingly difficult to achieve an erection, falls into violent mood swings, and becomes irritated with Johnny Doe, a rival leading man Jack has recently recruited, who Dirk worries about being replaced by.
+Dirk and Reed soon begin using cocaine on a regular basis.
+Due to his drug use, Dirk finds it increasingly difficult to achieve an erection and falls into violent mood swings.
+Dirk becomes irritated with Johnny Doe, a rival leading man recruited by Jack, who he worries will replace him.
 In 1983, after arguing with Jack, Dirk is fired and takes off with Reed to start a music career along with Scotty, a boom operator who is in love with Dirk.
-Jack rejects business overtures from Floyd Gondolli, a theater magnate who insists on cutting costs by shooting on videotape because Jack believes that video will diminish the quality of his films.

-After his friend and financier, Colonel James, is incarcerated for causing an underage girl to overdose on cocaine, along with possession of child pornography, Jack cooperates with Gondolli but becomes disillusioned with the work he is expected to churn out.
-One of these projects involves Jack and Rollergirl riding in a limousine, searching for random men for her to have sex with while being taped by a crew.
-One man recognizes Rollergirl as a former high-school classmate, and after a failed attempt at intercourse, he insults her and Jack.
+Jack rejects business overtures from Floyd Gondolli, a local theater magnate who insists on cutting costs by shooting on videotape rather than film stock, because Jack believes that video will diminish the quality of his films.
+However, after his friend and financier Colonel James is incarcerated for possession of child pornography, Jack agrees to cooperate with him, quickly becoming disillusioned with the new work.
+One project involves Jack and Rollergirl riding in a limousine and finding random men for her to have sex with while being taped.
+One man recognizes Rollergirl as a former high-school classmate and, after a failed attempt at intercourse, insults her and Jack.
 Both Jack and Rollergirl attack the man, leaving him bloodied on the sidewalk.